Cwarburg/MLOPS-group-67/README.md

 >
 > Answer:

 Usually, we use the VS Code debugger tool in order to debug our code.
 This allows us to step through the code line by line after specifying a line to stop at.
-Then we can also make use of the debug console to check the datatypes, sizes etc of variables.
-Unfortunately, we did not reach to perform any profiling on our code, however, given the time we would have started by profiling the data loading files because that is where we feel the highest bottle neck was.
+Then we can also make use of the debug console to check the datatypes, sizes, etc. of variables.
+Unfortunately, we did not reach to perform any profiling on our code; however, given the time we would have started by profiling the data loading files because that is where we feel the highest bottleneck was.

 ## Working in the cloud